EnduranceCode/windows-setup-guide/1-fundamental-software.md

 + [Tab Session Manager](https://addons.mozilla.org/firefox/addon/tab-session-manager/)
 + [Wapplyzer](https://addons.mozilla.org/firefox/addon/wappalyzer/)

-Set the options of all the above extensions.
-I like to use the extensions settings backups/exports that I store in the folder `%OneDriveCommercial%\dotfiles\browser\extensions` to better customize the relevant extension.
+Set the desired options for all the above extensions.
+The folder `root/home/user/browser/extensions` in the [**system-configuration-files**](https://github.com/EnduranceCode/system-configuration-files) repository contains settings that can be imported to the browser extensions that support it.

 #### 1.1.2.
 Google Chrome